Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Applications

 \subsection{Smart City}

-IoT-enabled smart cities are bringing significant advancements by making city operations efficient while improving the quality of life for citizens~\cite{arasteh2016iot}.
-Various IoT devices enable city managers to control the physical objects in real-time and provide intelligent information to citizens in terms of the traffic system, transportation, public safety, healthcare, smart parking, and smart agriculture, and so on.
-For example, some researchers propose a dynamic dispatcher for a fleet of electric buses based on the real-time traffic and weather data \cite{bus}.
+IoT-enabled smart cities are bringing significant advancements by making city operations efficient while improving the quality of life for citizens.
+Various IoT devices enable city managers to control the physical objects in real-time and provide intelligent information to citizens in terms of the traffic system, transportation, public safety, healthcare, smart parking, smart agriculture, and so on.
 Due to the concerns of data privacy, smart infrastructures are moving to compute resources close to where data reside, which makes FL framework suitable for deployment.
-Distream \cite{distream2020sensys} represents the first distributed framework that enables workload-adaptive live video analytics under the smart camera-edge cluster architecture, which represents a step towards turning the envisioned large-scale live video analytics with privacy-preserving into reality.
+For example, the FL-based smart grid system enables collaborative learning of power consumption patterns without leaking individual power traces and contributes to the establishment of an interconnected and intelligent energy exchange network in the city.